cloudvista/vaa/readme.md

 #### Workflow Analysis
-Workflow analysis is comprised of several sequential levels of analysis, each of which builds on the prior:
+Workflow analysis is comprised of sequential levels of increasingly nuanced analysis, each of which builds on the prior:
 1. Bulk Analysis: All RPC traffic of a VistA is quality controlled; All RPCs are identified, parsed, and classified by type, use, and client
 2. Sequence Analysis: The longest common sequence of RPCs are identified, and correlated to specific transactions
 3. Screen Analysis: The client screens are identified and correlated to specific types of actions or transactions